ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Implementing listeners for Connectionless Protocols

 Connectionless protocols such as UDP and UDP-lite generally do not provide the same mechanisms that connected protocols do to offer Connection objects.
-Implementations should wait for incoming packets for connectionless protocols on a listening port and should perform four-tuple matching of packets to either existing Connection objects or the creation of new Connection objects.
-On platforms with facilities to create a "virtual connection" for connectionless protocols implementations should use these mechanisms to minimise the handling of datagrams intended for already created Connection objects.
+Implementations should wait for incoming packets for connectionless protocols on a listening port and should perform four-tuple matching of packets to existing Connection objects if possible.
+If a matching Connection object does not exist, an incoming packet from a connectionless protocol should cause a new Connection object to be created.

 ### Implementing listeners for Multiplexed Protocols